-In addition to a shower Thermostatic Mixer Tap, if the holiday/park home has a bath fitted there will be a Thermostatic Mixer Valve to regulate the water temperature to the bath, this will be accessed by removing (lifting) the lid covering the toilet system.
+In addition to a shower Thermostatic Mixer Tap, if the holiday/park home has a bath fitted there will be a Thermostatic Mixer Valve to regulate the water temperature to the bath, on a Champagne Lodge this will be accessed by removing (lifting) the lid covering the toilet system.
 This should be removed or correctly drained down during months in which frost may occur.